quinetime/academic-paper-boilerplate/README.md

 The first YAML chunk contains material the reader can see.
 The second YAML chunk contains matter pertaining to the bibliography.
 The third YAML chunk contains formatting for the conversion into LaTeX.

-The csl file contains information about how citations should be formatted.
-A file for APA style is included; delete the csl index in the header to revert to the Chicago Style default.
-Other csl files can be downloaded [here](https://www.zotero.org/styles).

 LaTeX fonts can be found [here](https://tug.dk/FontCatalogue/).
 See also [curated LaTeX fonts, with descriptions](https://r2src.github.io/top10fonts/).
-Personal favorites: venturis2, bookman
+Personal favorites: venturis2, bookman.
 To use arbitrary fonts installed on one's machine, edit the `headerfont.md` file instead of `header.md`, and use the command `npm run pdf-font` on the command line.
 Doing so will have pandoc use xelatex instead of pdflatex, which results in the loss of some microtypography.

+LaTeX packages can be added either to the header (using `header-includes:`) or to the `texheader.tex` file, but doing the former requires manually installing them first and you'll get an error if they aren't installed.
+Adding them in `texheader.tex` should bring up a prompt if they aren't installed.

 ## FOOTNOTES